libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

      mir.ndslice.algorithm = 159 ms, 392 μs, and 9 hnsecs
 ```

 So, for as little effort as this, I get **~10x speedup**!
-And hopefully many would agree that variant written with
+And hopefully many would agree that the variant written with
 `mir.ndslice.algorithm` is **much cleaner and less error prone**!

 ### Zipped tensors

 D offers two ways to zip multiple ranges: [zip](http://dlang.org/phobos/std_range.html#.zip) and [lockstep](http://dlang.org/phobos/std_range.html#.lockstep).
-Both of these functions provide easy-to-use syntax, and are very useful for common usage.
+Both of these functions provide easy-to-use syntax and are very useful for common usage.
 Unfortunately, those are not so performance rewarding for multidimensional processing with `ndslice`.
 Instead, [`assumeSameStructure`](http://dlang.org/phobos/std_experimental_ndslice_slice.html#.assumeSameStructure) should be used.
 This function zips two [`Slice`](http://dlang.org/phobos/std_experimental_ndslice_slice.html#.Slice) objects of the same
 structure (shape and strides).
 It offers same dimension-wise range interface as `Slice` does (and by that is compatible with
 `mir.ndslice.algorithm`), and can perform faster than general purpose utilities `zip` and `lockstep`.